NguyenTrongPhuc552003/reinforcement-automative-hexapod/README.md

+## NOTE: This hexapod project is still under development and may not be fully functional.
+So, please wait for an official release is coming soon!

 # Hexapod Robot Control System

 A comprehensive control system for a six-legged robot (hexapod) using BeagleBone AI (or Black), featuring both kernel-space drivers and user-space applications with reinforcement learning capabilities.